j-a-c-k-goes/best_acts/README.md

 for inspiration, social connection.

-an alternative to "in these unprecendented times"
+an alternative to "in these unprecedented times"